grahamshaw1972/a2000Serotina/README.md

 The A2000 Serotina Keyboard is a build it yourself Open Source Hardware Mechanical Keyboard for the Amiga A2000 and A3000 computers.
 Features are:

-- Uses standard PC parts
+- Uses standard PC keyboard parts

 - Uses standard PC keyboard case